Peptic Ulcer Symptoms, Diagnosis, and Treatment

 In rare cases, more severe symptoms could appear:

-Vomiting blood
+• Vomiting blood

-Dark blood in stool
+• Dark blood in stool

-Chronic nausea
+• Chronic nausea

-Appetite changes
+• Appetite changes

-Sudden loss of weight
+• Sudden loss of weight

-Shortness of breath
+• Shortness of breath

-Are acute peptic ulcer complications painful?
+Are these complications painful?

 Sharp pain is a common sign of internal bleeding.

-Peptic ulcer complications such as internal bleeding can be very painful.
+Complications such as internal bleeding can be very painful.
 It is often described as sharp, stabbing pain beneath the tummy.
 Obstructions can start out as a mild discomfort as food can not pass through the digestive tract, but as it worsens, it can start manifesting as a severely dull ache around the abdomen.

-How are acute peptic ulcer complications diagnosed?
+How are the complications diagnosed?

 Laboratory tests can detect peptic ulcer complications.

-To identify an ulcer, your general surgeon will understand your medical history and conduct a physical examination.
+To identify an ulcer, your general surgeon will need to understand your medical history and conduct a physical examination.
 Subsequently, if you show signs of acute peptic ulcers and their complications, you may undergo diagnostic evaluations, including:

-Laboratory tests for Helicobacter pylori: Your general surgeon might suggest tests to detect the presence of H. pylori bacterium in your body.
+• Laboratory tests for Helicobacter pylori: Your general surgeon might suggest tests to detect the presence of H. pylori bacterium in your body.
 These tests could involve analysing blood, stool, or breath samples, with the breath test being the most accurate.
 During the breath test, you consume a substance containing radioactive carbon, which H. pylori breaks down in your stomach.
 If you are taking antacids prior to this test, inform your general surgeon or nurse, as stopping the medication may be necessary to avoid false-negative results.

-Endoscopy: Your general surgeon may perform an endoscopy to examine your upper digestive system, checking for ulcers by inserting a hollow tube with a camera down your throat.
+• Endoscopy: Your general surgeon may perform an endoscopy to examine your upper digestive system, checking for ulcers by inserting a hollow tube with a camera down your throat.
 If an ulcer is found, a biopsy may be taken to analyse tissue and detect H. pylori bacterium.
 Endoscopy is suggested for older individuals, those with signs of bleeding, recent weight loss, or difficulty eating.
 Even with symptom improvement, a follow-up endoscopy after treatment is advised to confirm ulcer healing.

-Biopsy: During endoscopy, a biopsy may be taken to rule out gastric cancer or infection with Helicobacter pylori
+• Biopsy: During endoscopy, a biopsy may be taken to rule out gastric cancer or infection with Helicobacter pylori.

-Upper gastrointestinal series (UGI): Also known as a barium swallow, this series of X-rays captures images of your oesophagus, stomach, and small intestine.
+• Upper gastrointestinal series (UGI): Also known as a barium swallow, this series of X-rays captures images of your oesophagus, stomach, and small intestine.
 During the X-ray procedure, you ingest a white liquid containing barium, which coats your digestive tract and enhances the visibility of ulcers.

-How serious are acute peptic ulcer complications?
+How serious are these complications?

-Bleeding Ulcers: A peptic ulcer that bleeds can lead to significant blood loss, resulting in anaemia or even hemorrhagic shock if not promptly treated.
+• Bleeding Ulcers: A peptic ulcer that bleeds can lead to significant blood loss, resulting in anaemia or even hemorrhagic shock if not promptly treated.

-Perforation: When a peptic ulcer penetrates through the stomach or duodenal wall, the hole can cause peritonitis, a severe abdominal cavity infection, which is a medical emergency requiring immediate intervention.
+• Perforation: When a peptic ulcer penetrates through the stomach or duodenal wall, the hole can cause peritonitis, a severe abdominal cavity infection, which is a medical emergency requiring immediate intervention.

-Obstruction to the digestive tract: The blockage may cause swelling and inflammation but typically does not require hospitalisation.
+• Obstruction to the digestive tract: The blockage may cause swelling and inflammation but typically does not require hospitalisation.
 However, in some cases, ulcers can cause swelling and scarring that block the passage of food through the digestive tract, leading to vomiting, severe pain, and potential complications like aspiration pneumonia.

-Gastric Outlet Obstruction (GOO): If left untreated, it can result in electrolyte imbalances and dehydration, which can be life-threatening.
+• Gastric Outlet Obstruction (GOO): If left untreated, it can result in electrolyte imbalances and dehydration, which can be life-threatening.

-Systemic Infections: Severe ulcers and their complications can lead to systemic infections, affecting other organs and potentially leading to sepsis, a deadly condition.
+• Systemic Infections: Severe ulcers and their complications can lead to systemic infections, affecting other organs and potentially leading to sepsis, a deadly condition.

-What are the treatment options for acute peptic ulcers?
+What are the treatment options?

 Oral medications such as antibiotics can treat peptic ulcers.

 It is best to cure peptic ulcers before they develop into threatening complications.
-The treatment approach for peptic ulcers depends on the underlying cause.
+The treatment approach depends on the underlying cause.
 Treatment may encompass: Antibiotic Medications, Medications Blocking Acid Production, Medications Reducing Acid Production, Antacids, and Cytoprotective Agents.

 Your medication regimen will be tailored based on your specific condition, taking into account factors such as the presence of H. pylori bacterium and individual health considerations.